 - List of routines to update: For the time being we assume that we do not add any new attribute.
 There is a minimal list of routines which should be updated:

-- $\bullet \ \ module/surface_fields_mix.F90 \\$
+- \bullet module/surface_fields_mix.F90

+- module/field_definitions.F90

+- module/field_gfl_wrapper.F90

-- setup/su_surf_flds.F90
+- $setup/su_surf_flds.F90$

 - in some cases, adiab/cpg.F90

 - in some cases, adiab/cpwts.F90

 - in some cases, module/traj_surface_mod.F90

 - in some cases, module/gom_mod.F90

 - in some cases, phys_dmn/mf_phys.F90

-The first questions to answer:

-- The first question to answer is to know if this is a prognostic variable (which must enter SP), or a diagnostic one (which must enter SD).
+- The first questions to answer: - The first question to answer is to know if this is a prognostic variable (which must enter SP), or a diagnostic one (which must enter SD).
 If it must enter SD, is it a constant, a diagnostic or a pseudo-prognostic field? - The second question is to determine in what group it must enter.
 For example, if this is a climatological constant or a geometric constant, it must enter SD, in the group VARSF. - Is it a 3D field (several layers) or a 2D field (one layer)? - module/surface_fields_mix.F90: Now we assume that we have answered the previous questions.
 In SURFACE_FIELDS_MIX, we go in the topics "Group specific type definitions" and: - We add the attribute Y[NEWVAR] in the adequate type definition TYPE_SFL[group].
 The attribute is itself a derivated-type variable (of type TYPE_SURF_MTL_2D or TYPE_SURF_MTL_3D according to the fact that this is a 2D variable or a 3D variable).
-A comment should always be provided at this place to know what is the variable NEWVAR. - setup/su_surf_flds.F90: Go in the right group.
+A comment should always be provided at this place to know what is the variable NEWVAR. - module/field_definitions.F90 and module/field_gfl_wrapper.F90: Reference to the new surface variable must be added in these two modules too. - setup/su_surf_flds.F90: Go in the right group.
 For each group, the code is divided into 4 parts: - A part which counts the number of useful (and allocated) fields. - A part which does some allocations and memory equivalences, and calls INI_SFLP3 or INI_SFLP2. - A part which set-ups attributes for useful (allocated) fields (separate LECMWF and .NOT.LECMWF codes).
 This part calls SETUP_SFLP3 or SETUP_SFLP2.
 This is the only part where some complicated tests are allowed. - A part calling FINALISE_SFLP3 or FINALISE_SFLP2.
 In particular these routines set-up attributes YSD[group]Y[variable]LSET or YSP[group]Y[variable]LSET saying if surface fields are active or not.
 Individual fields must appear in the same order in these 4 parts.